-The Resource Management Act 1991 (RMA) primarily addresses environmental 'effects' which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
+The RMA primarily addresses environmental 'effects' which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
 Effects may arise in relation to:

-- (a) the neighbourhood or the wider community around a discharger, and may include cultural and socio-economic effects; - (b) physical effects on the locality, including landscape, amenity and visual effects; - (c) ecosystems, including effects on plants, animals, or habitats, whether aquatic or terrestrial; - (d) natural and physical resources having special significance (eg, recreational, cultural, or aesthetic);
+- (a) the neighbourhood or the wider community around an activity, and may include cultural and social-economic effects; - (b) physical effects on the locality, including landscape, amenity and visual effects; - (c) ecosystems, including effects on plants, animals, or habitats, whether aquatic or terrestrial:

-(e) risks to the neighbourhood or environment.
+- (d) natural and physical resources having special significance (for example recreational, cultural, or aesthetic); - (e) risks to the neighbourhood or environment.

-In drafting and reviewing conditions on discharge permits, and in implementing monitoring programmes, the Taranaki Regional Council is recognising the comprehensive meaning of 'effects' inasmuch as is appropriate for each discharge source.
+In drafting and reviewing conditions on discharge permits, and in implementing monitoring programmes, the Council is recognising the comprehensive meaning of 'effects' inasmuch as is appropriate for each activity.
 Monitoring programmes are not only based on existing permit conditions, but also on the obligations of the RMA to assess the effects of the exercise of consents.
-In accordance with section 35 of the RMA, the Council undertakes compliance monitoring for consents and rules in regional plans; and maintains an overview of performance of resource users against regional plans and consents.
-Compliance monitoring, including impact monitoring, also enables the Council to continuously assess its own performance in resource management as well as that of resource users particularly consent holders.
-It further enables the Council to continually re-evaluate its approach and that of consent holders to resource management, and, ultimately, through the refinement of methods, to move closer to achieving sustainable development of the region's resources.
+In accordance with section 35 of the RMA, the Council undertakes compliance monitoring for consents and rules in regional plans, and maintains an overview of the performance of resource users and consent holders.
+Compliance monitoring, including both activity and impact monitoring, enables the Council to continually re-evaluate its approach and that of consent holders to resource management and, ultimately, through the refinement of methods and considered responsible resource utilisation, to move closer to achieving sustainable development of the region's resources.

-1.1.4 Evaluation of environmental performance
+1.1.4 Evaluation of environmental and administrative performance

-Besides discussing the various details of the performance and extent of compliance by the Taunt Contracting Ltd during the period under review, this report also assigns an overall rating.
-The categories used by the Council, and their interpretation, are as follows:
+Besides discussing the various details of the performance and extent of compliance by the consent holder during the period under review, this report also assigns a rating as to the Company's environmental and administrative performance.